-- A deployed Red Hat Advanced Cluster Management for Kubernetes hub cluster on OpenShift Container Platform version 4.5, or later. - Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster (connected) or a connection to an internal or mirror registry that has a connection to the Internet (disconnected) to retrieve the required images for creating the cluster. - Bare metal provider connection; see Creating a provider connection for bare metalfor more information - Login credentials for your bare metal environment, which include user name, password, and Baseboard Management Controller Address - A Red Hat OpenShift Container Platform image pull secret; see Using image pull secrets Notes: - The bare metal asset, managed bare metal cluster, and its related secret must be in the same namespace. - If you change your cloud provider access key, you must manually update the provisioned cluster access key.
+- A deployed Red Hat Advanced Cluster Management for Kubernetes hub cluster on OpenShift Container Platform version 4.5, or later. - Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster (connected) or a connection to an internal or mirror registry that has a connection to the Internet (disconnected) to retrieve the required images for creating the cluster. - A temporary external KVM host that runs a bootstrap virtual machine, which is used to create a Hive cluster.
+See Preparing a provisioning host for more information. - Your bare metal server login credentials, which includes the libvirt URI from the bootstrap virtual machine in the previous item, the SSH Private Key, and a list of SSH known hosts.
+See Setting up the environment for an OpenShift installationfor more information. - Bare metal provider connection; see Creating a provider connection for bare metal for more information. - Login credentials for your bare metal environment, which include user name, password, and Baseboard Management Controller Address. - A configured bare metal asset, if you are are enabling certificate verification.
+See Creating and modifying bare metal assets for more information. - A OpenShift Container Platform image pull secret; see Using image pull secrets.
+Notes: - The bare metal asset, managed bare metal cluster, and its related secret must be in the same namespace. - If you change your cloud provider access key, you must manually update the provisioned cluster access key.
 For more information, see the known issue, Automatic secret updates for provisioned clusters is not supported.